Remodeling a kitchen can cost thousands of dollars.

 So be sure to treat and clean the appliances accordingly so you don’t drag unwanted pests into your newly designed kitchen.

-But there are also two other options in locating cheaper appliances.
+However, there are also 2 other options in locating cheaper appliances.
 The first is to talk to appliance repair places.
 They often buy broken appliances, fix them, and then resell them for a very low cost.

 Finally, if you don’t like the idea of buying something used (for fear of what you might be bringing into your home), then go to appliance stores and ask to see their ‘scratch and dent’ selection.
 A lot of times things will be dinged on the back of the appliance.